 1) Questions You Got Wrong

 This one is the obvious one- if you want to get better at the GMAT, you need to find questions that you got wrong and learn how to get them right.
-But this isn’t as simple as finding an explanation online and memorizing it (although our forums are a great place to get many of your hardest questions answered).
+But this isn’t as simple as finding an explanation online and memorizing it.
 Studying for the GMAT is more than just trying to read and memorize a bunch of facts- it’s about changing the way that your brain thinks about how to manipulate an equation or dissect an argument.
 And what better way for your brain to learn how to tackle a challenge than to give your brain more time to do so.
 In the middle of a test, your brain is rushed.
 You might have had to give up on the question halfway through or guessed on it immediately to save yourself time.
 But when you give your brain more time to discover that A-HA! moment, your brain is much more likely to recognize what to do the next time you see a similar hurdle.
 After you spend some time trying to solve it on your own, feel free to search for an explanation or a better way of solving a problem.
 However, you have to make sure that the explanation you read is something that you can do in your own head or your own paper come test day.

 As we discussed in the first half of this series, Building Your Game Plan, during the last 7 to 14 days before you take the real test, your entire study focus changes.
 In this article, we’re going to discuss the second half of this process: how to review.
 (If you haven’t already read the first half, do so; then come back here and continue with the second part.)